fakemanoan/TFTV-Stylus-Theme/README.md

 # TFTV-Stylus-Theme
 Stylus/Stylish/Custom CSS for teamfortress.tv to make it look like it wasnt made in 2009.
 Dark mode for extra points.

+Based on the styling of the vlr.gg site, also created by engima.

 This is a WIP for now.
 End goal is to release it on userstyles.org or something.

 #Home Page